anonymouscript/TicTacToe/README.txt

        1 means that there is an X
        2 means that there is an O

-mark:  this tells you which number you are playingas
+mark:  this tells you which number you are playing as

 sideLen: this tells you how manny rows and columns the Tic-Tac-Toe board has.
 This number will start at 3 and will